-- 1. Hydraulic Modeling Study Plan (Section 3.3) will identify locations where land bridges could form across a range of WSELs corresponding to Project operations.
-The Hydraulic Modeling Study will also document lateral movement of the reservoir wetted perimeter, if any, including changes in distance from the vegetated shoreline. - 2.
-Sedimentation Study Plan (Section 0) will identify areas where sediment movement may affect shoreline habitat areas. - 3.
-Land Use Study Plan (Section 2.3) will identify areas where shoreline erosion occurs, including potential changes resulting from any change in Project operations. - 4.
+- 1. Hydraulic Modeling Study Plan (Section 3.3Report (to be completed)) will provide identify locations where land bridges could form across a range of WSELs corresponding to Project operations.
+The Hydraulic Modeling Study will form at various water levels in areas usually isolated by also document lateral movement of the eurrent operation's water levels reservoir wetted perimeter, if any, including changes in distance from the vegetated shoreline. - 2.
+Sedimentation Study Plan (Section OReport (to be completed)) will identify areas where sediment movement may impactaffect shoreline habitat areas. - 3.
+Land Use Study Plan (Section 2.3Report (to be completed)) will identify areas where shoreline erosion occurs and may expand, including potential changes resulting from any change in Project operations. - 4.
 Land Protection Plan Bear River Watershed Conservation Area (USFWS 2013) will identify existing priority land areas and land management objectives. - 5.
 Utah Wildlife Action Plan (UDWR 2015) is a plan for managing native wildlife species and their habitats under the ESA.
 UDWR Publication 15-14. - 6.
 The Birds of North America (Rodewald, Cornell Lab of Ornithology 2019).
 Comprehensive resource for information about bird species in the area.
 Available for download at www.birdsna.org.